Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Related Works

 \subsection{Test-Time Adaptation}

 In real-time BCIs, test samples arrive sequentially and require low-latency inferences.
 As a result, the classic UDA setting is inapplicable.
-TTA~\cite{Liang2025, Wang2024TTA, Xiao2024} provides a more practical alternative and can be viewed as a constrained form of UDA, characterized by: \begin{enumerate} \item No access to source data; only the pretrained source model is available.
-This is the key distinction between source-free UDA and vanilla UDA, and it also applies to the TTA setting in general. \item Access restricted to a small subset of unlabeled target samples at any given time. \item Iterative optimization is avoided due to computational constraints. \end{enumerate}
+TTA~\cite{Liang2025, Wang2024TTA, Xiao2024} provides a more practical alternative and can be viewed as a constrained form of UDA, characterized by: \begin{enumerate} \item No access to source data, and only the pretrained source model is available.
+This is the key distinction between source-free UDA and vanilla UDA, and it also applies to the TTA setting in general. \item Access is restricted to a small subset of unlabeled target samples at any given time.
+Unlike UDA, no abundant unlabeled target data are pre-accessible for estimating the target distribution. \item Iterative optimization is avoided due to computational constraints, as each inference must be returned almost immediately. \end{enumerate}

 The representative TTA approaches are summarized and categorized in the following paragraphs:

 \textbf{TTA for Mitigating Marginal Distribution Shift.} Batch Normalization test-time adaptation (BN-adapt)~\cite{Schneider2020BNadapt} is the most straightforward approach.
 Test entropy minimization (Tent)~\cite{Wang2021TENT} also updates the batch normalization layers, but through minimizing the entropy of model predictions on test inputs using backpropagation.
 For EEG data, Euclidean Alignment (EA)~\cite{He2020EA} normalizes the mean covariance matrices of each domain to the identity matrix, and Li \emph{et al.}~\cite{Li2024T-TIME} showed that EA can be seamlessly applied to TTA, with an online updated target reference matrix.